Joe Arpaio Announces 2020 Run For His Old Job As Maricopa County Sheriff

-Joe Arpaio, who previously served as the sheriff of Maricopa County, Arizona from 1993 until 2016, has announced his intentions to once again run for the position he held for decades.
+Joe Arpaio, who previously served as the sheriff of Maricopa County, Arizona, from 1993 until 2016, has announced his intentions to once again run for the position he held for decades.

 Serving 24 years as sheriff, he currently holds the title of the longest-running sheriff in county history, according to The Hill.